Business-minded PhD passionate about using data and algorithms to improve the world and people’s lives.

 Summary of my research

 My research is situated somewhere in the intersection of Computational statistics and Machine learning.
-Three common themes are Bayesian modelling (using prior information and quantifying uncertainty), dynamical systems (the behaviour changes over time) and the acceleration of methods (decreasing the computational time to get the answer).
+Three common themes are Bayesian inference (using prior information and quantifying uncertainty), dynamical systems (the behaviour changes over time) and the acceleration of methods (decreasing the computational time to get the answer).
 I usually work with methods such as Monte Carlo methods (particle filtering, sequential Monte Carlo and Markov chain Monte Carlo), Gaussian/Dirichlet processes and mixture models.

 A quite general introduction to these fields and problems with some common applications are found in the introductory chapter of my PhD thesis.
 More information about my research is found on the pages liked below.